StackStorm/st2docs/docs/source/mistral_yaql.rst

 Basics
 ++++++
-The following are statements in the workflow and task definition that accepts YAQL.
+The following are statements in the workflow and task definition that accepts YAQL:

 * task action input
 * task concurrency